 The Scheme has been designed, planned and co-ordinated by the scientific advisor (Dra.
-Begoña Merinero) and Dr. Cas Weykamp as scheme organiser, both appointed by the ERNDIM Board.
+Begoña Merinero) and Dr. Cas Weykamp as scheme organizer (subcontractor on behalf of SKML), both appointed by and according to the procedure of the ERNDIM Board.
 The design includes samples and reports which are connected to provide information with a balance between short-term and long-term reports and between detailed and aggregated information.